jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

   overhand knots by an additional pass through the center.
 Consider using in place of reef knot, especially against a non-convex surface or in stretchy rope.
-- **Reef knot in two bights.** For a decorative bow that actually stays tied: first fold the ends over to form bights, then simply tie them in a reef knot.
+- **Reef knot in two bights.** For a decorative shoelace bow that'll stay tied all day: first fold the ends over to form bights, then simply tie them in a reef knot.

 <div class="gallery" markdown="1">